anttisalonen/progbook/rst/o_not.rst

 Big O notation
 --------------

+  If you don't know anything about computers, just remember that they are machines that do exactly what you tell them but often surprise you in the result.

+  Richard Dawkins

 An algorithm is, succinctly put, a piece of code (or logic) which solves a class of problems.

 When discussing algorithms, it's handy to understand what big O notation is.